 Finally, a time comes where the community existing in the place reaches equilibrium with the area and the conditions there.
 It remains in the area for much longer than other communities before it.
 This community, is not replaced and is called climax community.

 The process of succession is found in every place that life is found on Earth.
-They occur in water bodies (called hydrarch succession), they occur in dry regions like deserts (called xerarch succession), they occur on rocks (called psammosere succession).
+They occur in water bodies (called hydrarch succession), they occur in dry regions like deserts (called xerarch succession), and they occur on sand (called psammosere succession).
 There is a general trend in successional processes to reach the “middle path”; they go from extreme to moderate conditions.

 However, in nature, communities rarely get a chance to reach the climax stage.
 This is because there are always environmental disturbances that reverts the succession back to previous stages.
 If, say, a flood occurred during a hydrarch succession, then the life forms that worked so hard to leave the water and enter the land habitat would be submerged back into the water.
 The community would go back many seral stages.

 In fact, it is also possible that certain organisms in the community can have a negative influence on the entire community and the succession process becomes reversed.
 Pathogens and parasites can have this effect, especially if the succession is still in its early stages.
 This is called retrogressive succession.